Fairblock/docs/docs/learn/decrypt_and_execute.md

 ---
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Transaction decryption and execution
+# Transaction Decryption and Execution

 Upon reaching the target height, the transaction is decrypted using the derived private key of the particular block height and executed before any of the mempool transactions for that block can be processed.